 What is Management Strategy Evaluation?

 Management Strategy Evaluation is a collaborative process between scientists, decision-makers, industry and NGOs that involves using computer simulation to compare the relative ability of different fisheries management strategies to achieve a set of objectives, such as preventing a stock from declining.
 Management strategies are combinations of data collection schemes, methods of analysis, harvest control rules and subsequent processes leading to actions such as catch or effort constraints.
 They allow the sustainable exploitation of a stock or for a stock to recover should it decline.

 Management Strategy Evaluation aims to identify a management strategy that is robust to uncertainties and appropriately reflects the trade-offs among the objectives of different stakeholders.

-A NEW HIGHER BAR FOR HARVEST STRATEGIES The MSC's Board agreed requirements, detailed in Section SE of the new Standard, that will require fisheries managed by RFMOs to achieve world-leading harvest strategies within a set timeframe.
-These requirements will: Require fisheries to meet specific milestones for delivering state-of-the-art harvest strategies including Management Strategy Evaluation and agreeing effective catch and/or effort constraints.
-Result in fisheries working together towards shared deadlines, combining their influence and expertise to influence international government representatives in securing an agreement.
+A NEW HIGHER BAR FOR HARVEST STRATEGIES

+The MSC's Board agreed requirements, detailed in Section SE of the new Standard, that will require fisheries managed by RFMOs to achieve world-leading harvest strategies within a set timeframe.

+These requirements will:

+- Require fisheries to meet specific milestones for delivering state-of-the-art harvest strategies - Result in fisheries working together towards shared deadlines, combining their influence and expertise to influence international government representatives in securing an agreement. - Have the potential to move already certified fisheries to a higher bar of sustainability on otherwise be required.